django/django/docs/asgi.rst

 Request Body Chunk
 ''''''''''''''''''

 Must be sent after an initial Response.
+If trying to send this raises ``ChannelFull``, the interface server should wait and try again until it is accepted (the consumer at the other end of the channel may not be as fast consuming the data as the client is at sending it).

 Channel: ``http.request.body?``